Vagar, Faeroe Islands to Aberdeen, Scotland

 At Wick we were welcomed by a Flyer Forum member, Bill, and chatted with the very friendly FBO staff before heading south to Fife, Mike’s home base.
 After a quick lunch at the Tipsy Nipper we went for a couple of quick circuits in Mike’s Czech Sportcruiser.
 Much lighter on the controls than my C182!

 At this point the fast pace of the Atlantic crossing was over, and I was able to relax and catch my breath a bit with a couple of days off in Aberdeen.
 On the first day I simply walked around town a bit, enjoying the sunshine at the beach and harbour, and exploring the streets.
 The tiny fishing village of Footdee, now surrounded by the greater Aberdeen city and the port, was a particular highlight.
-Unfortunately my afternoon was cut short by what can only be described as the largest shower of seagull poop yet known to man, necessitating a rapid and ignominious retreat to my accommodation.
+Unfortunately my afternoon was cut short by a seagull poop which can only be described as “the largest shower of seagull poop yet known to man”monstrous”, necessitating a rapid and ignominious retreat to my accommodation for a shower and change of clothes.

 On the second day I rented a car and explored the Aberdeen surroundings.
 I started out at the Falls of Feugh; the salmon were not swimming but it was beautiful regardless.
-From here I carried to to explore Braemar castle, as well as the villages of Aboyne and Braemar, before a short drive out onto the moors of the highlands before heading back to meet my father in Aberdeen.
+From here I carried to to explore Braemar castle, as well as the villages of Aboyne and Braemar, before a short drive out onto the moors of the highlands to take in the views.
+This done, I headed back to meet my father who had just arrived in Aberdeen.
 He’d be joining me for the next couple of days of flying!

 Click here to read the next part of the story.